Meet our Ambassadors 331 – 414

 Ghada Zoubiane is Head of partnerships and Stakeholder engagement at the International Centre for AMR solutions (ICARS) in Switzerland.
 In her role, she is shaping and delivering on ICARS’ mission, bridging the gap between evidence and practice, and working in close partnership with low- and middle-income countries.
 She is developing collaborations with a wide range of stakeholders including potential donors, UN bodies, NGOs and the private sector.
 With a strong appreciation of the science/policy interface, her role includes outreach and advocacy, as well as advising on ICARS strategy.
 Ghada has over 20-year experience in both the public and private sector leading and executing research strategies at a national and international level.
 She was previously the Science and Innovation Lead on AMR at Wellcome, shaping and delivering on their strategy.
 In addition, she spent over nine years at the UK Medical Research Council (MRC) developing different areas of research including AMR, infectious diseases and public health.

-Rit Shrestha is an Executive member and Scientific Coordinator at Alliance Against AMR in Nepal.
+Rit Shrestha is working as the Vice President and Director of Member Education at Alliance Against AMR in Nepal.
 Rit is an avid learner of the causes and repercussions of antibiotic resistance and an equally enthusiastic, resolute warrior in the fight against the factors that have led to the rise of superbugs.
-She has been working as an executive member and scientific coordinator for Alliance Against AMR, Nepal.
 As an educator in several awareness programs as well as an active member of the organizing committee for various conferences and national events, she has garnered varied experiences and is always open to new learning opportunities.

 Ashish Pyakurel is actively engaged in the awareness program Alliance against Antimicrobial resistance in Nepal.
 Ashish is a 3rd year medical student.
 When he studied pharmacology in his medical school, he came to know about the topic in great detail.
 Nepal is a poor developing country.
 Medical lab facilities are expensive so they directly visit pharmacy and buy antibiotics with no hesitancy.
 Ashish sees the future is going to be difficult for everyone so he is involved in a group to carry out awareness on AMR programs.